Telehealth at MyMind

 Can children participate in telehealth Psychology?

-Children often perceive telehealth as a less confronting and more enjoyable medium in which to complete therapy activities.
+Children can perceive telehealth as a less confronting and more enjoyable medium in which to complete therapy activities.
 In my experience, children with a developmental age of 7 or above can successfully engage in telehealth Psychology sessions.
 I have also supported younger children via telehealth, however, this was done through parenting work, which is not covered by Medicare (unless the child is present for most of the session, which is not appropriate in most cases).
 I will only support children via telehealth if they have a parent or carer close by at all times, to assist them with technology issues and provide emotional support when required.